What does an Engaged Employee Look Like?

 Communicate and Care

-Talk to your employees.
+Lots of research has found that people view being appreciated at work as important as remuneration and in some cases more so.
+If you want to make sure that employees and the organisation have the same goals, staff need to be clear on what those goals are.
+They also need to know that they are central to the success of the business.
+Communication is key.
+Talk to your staff.
 Get to know them.
 Ask them questions.
 Get their feedback.
 Good business is built on relationships in and outside of the workplace.
-Let your employees know they matter and build trust.
+Let your staff know they matter and build trust.
 If you show that you care about a person’s work and contribution, they are more likely to care about the organisation.
 Talking and listening are the first steps to getting your employees engaged.

 Things to Make Employees Feel Engaged

-- Recognise – when something is done well, congratulate your employees.
+- Recognise – when something is done well, congratulate your staff.

-- Coach – mentor and coach your employees.
+- Coach – mentor and coach your staff.
 Having guidance and encouragement can turn an apathetic employee into someone who feels they matter.

 - Collaborate – working as part of a team can halt feelings of alienation at work.
 It can also bring out undiscovered talents.